-- Assess for Present Dangers and implement a protection plan if necessary; - Consult with the CPS Social Worker Supervisor within twenty-four (24) hours of contact with the identified child unless a present danger is identified.
-See policy section 4.7 Present Danger Assessment for more information.
+Assess for Present Dangers and implement a protection plan if necessary;

+• Consult with the CPS Social Worker Supervisor within 24 hours of contact with the identified child unless a present danger is identified.
+See CPS Policy Section 4.7 Present Danger Assessment for more information.